Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

 \subsection{Related work}

-This work combines two rich literatures, showing how joint optimization over how voters are split into districts (gerrymandering) and how they vote within a district (social choice) yields outcomes that neither could achieve separately.
+This work is at the intersection of two rich literatures, showing how joint optimization over how voters are split into districts (gerrymandering) and how they vote within a district (social choice) yields outcomes that neither could achieve separately.
 It further contributes to the literature studying multi-winner districts in the United States.
 Given each field's vast literature, we focus on the most relevant work.

-\parbold{Gerrymandering} is the practice of using district boundaries to engineer electoral outcomes by ``packing'' and ``cracking'' voters within and between districts \cite{issacharoff2002gerrymandering, erikson1972malapportionment, mcgann2016gerrymandering}.
-Past computational research has almost exclusively studied gerrymandering and redistricting more broadly in the context of a fixed number of single-member districts with winner-take-all elections.
+\parbold{Redistricting.} Gerrymandering is the practice of using district boundaries to engineer electoral outcomes by ``packing'' and ``cracking'' voters within and between districts \citep{issacharoff2002gerrymandering, erikson1972malapportionment, mcgann2016gerrymandering}.
+Due to the status quo rules in the United States, past computational research has primarily studied gerrymandering and redistricting more broadly in the context of a fixed number of single-member districts with winner-take-all elections.